JoeSava/developer-dot/_posts/2016-11-29-avatax-connector-app.md

 <img src="/public/images/blog/DevDot_ResetLisenceKey.png" alt="Admin console View" />

-We will also need Account Number, which for privacy purposes is blacked out, but is located on top right corner of the application:
+We will also need Account Number, which for privacy purposes is blacked out, but is located on the top right corner of the application:

 <img src="/public/images/blog/DevDot_AccountNumber2.png" alt="Account Number View" />